slowernews/wisdom-tldr/README.md

 > *'True good fortune is what you make for yourself.
 Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

 > *'God is subtle but he is not malicious.'*

+> *'In life, business and relationships we are defined by how we react when things don't go our way.'*

 ===
 ###On enemies